Online Exhibition

 The formula for FAR and the ability to purchase and pile up additional air rights has created an invisible Monopoly game in Manhattan real estate in which developers often work for years to acquire adjacent properties that could be collected into an "as or right" tall tower.

-This model of 432 Park Avenue and the prewar buildings that occupied its site, created by volunteers of The Skyscraper Museum, clearly and colorfully diagrams the transfer of the air rights and the additional FAR of the low-rise buildings on 57th St. that were demolished to make way for the tower.
+A model of 432 Park Avenue and the prewar buildings that occupied its site, created by volunteers of The Skyscraper Museum, clearly and colorfully diagrams the transfer of the air rights and the additional FAR of the low-rise buildings on 57th St. that were demolished to make way for the tower.
 The unused air rights were added to heighten the floor count.

-The majority or the FAR assembled in the new tower is reconfigured from the bulk of the former Drake Hotel, represented by the white grid.
+The majority of the FAR assembled in the new tower is reconfigured from the bulk of the former Drake Hotel, represented by the white grid.
 Since the full FAR of the surrounding buildings has now been "used up" by the 432 Park Avenue tower, those sites will remain forever low-rise.

 THE '80S CONDO CRAZE